-Congress authorized the Committee in 1992 and since its inception, the ACBFR has been an important part of the USDA strategy to engage, support and service new and beginning farmers.
-The USDA’s Office of Partnerships and Public Engagement (OPPE) provides oversight which ensures fiscal accountability and program integrity.
+Congress authorized the Committee in 1992 and since its inception, the Advisory Committee on Beginning Farmers and Ranchers (ACBFR) has been integral to USDA strategy to engage and support our new and beginning farmers.
+The USDA’s Office of Partnerships and Public Engagement (OPPE) administers the ACBFR.

-CANCELLED: Meeting in Louisville, Kentucky, March 16, 2020
+Federal Register Notice (CANCELLED: Meeting in Louisville, Kentucky, March 16, 2020)

 RESOURCES FOR BEGINNING FARMERS AND RANCHERS